 Such high pixel density will make everything look tiny, so you will have to scale up your interface which will, in turn, make everything bigger, crispier and more detailed.

-Further, the peak brightness of 350-nits gets a small but noticeable boost to 450-nits when watching HDR-compatible content.
+Further, the typical peak brightness of 350-nits will get a small but noticeable boost to 450-nits when watching HDR-compatible content.

-Nonetheless, some HDR content actually does look better and more vibrant on the LG 27UK850, but it’s not nearly as good as on certain more capable HDR monitors.
+Nonetheless, some HDR content actually does look better and more vibrant on the LG 27UK850, but not nearly as good as it does on certain more capable (and more expensive) HDR monitors.

 There is minimal backlight bleeding and IPS glow present on the LG 27UK850 4K monitor while the input lag performance is top-notch amounting to around 10ms.